 That said.
 I know what’s out there and I can dream…and read reviews 🙂

 In general, I’m a fan of boutique accommodation.
 There’s no shortage of 5* hotels in the city, but if I had the choice, I’d opt for something intimate, unique and cosy.

 Hotel-wise I’d probably splash the cash at The Pulitzer (pictured below) or The Dylan (above) – at least I would until the new Soho House opens up which is likely to add a huge new dose of wow.
 If you want a boutique feel but in a bigger hotel, the other brand new opening is the Hotel Pestana – located in a historic former Town Hall along the Amstel River in the wonderful Pijp, this is stylish 5* with bells on and includes an indoor swimming pool and spa.
 Not only are each of the 154 room different but there are even 32 apartments with kitchenettes.

-Assuming I hadn’t actually won the lottery and was looking for something slightly more on-budget, I’d probably consider Hotel Dwars or the lovely looking Max Brown Hotel (pictured) which I came across recently.
+Assuming I hadn’t actually won the lottery and was looking for something slightly more on-budget, I’d probably consider Hotel Dwars or the lovely looking Max Brown Hotel (below) which I came across recently.

 Or perhaps on reflection, I’d opt to stay again at one of our favourites, the College Hotel – a unique and extremely special place to stay.

 Looking for something a bit different?
 Why not get cosy in the brand new and extraordinary SWEETS Hotel – a series of converted bridge houses, necklaced around the city’s waterways.
 Possibly the most romantic option in town.

 But its the development of luxury boutique B&B’s which has really captured my interest recently.

 Here are two new openings that look kind of fabulous: